address

 throughout the course you are expected to show that you have experimented with a range of stitches, tensions, threads, needles and fabrics

-This course is taught intensively over one week and is ideal for complete beginners, or to learn new traditional and contemporary skills, giving a comprehensive introduction to goldwork.
+This course is the shortest course we offer and is ideal for complete beginners, or to learn new traditional and contemporary skills, giving a comprehensive introduction to goldwork.
+Most students take between 6-12 months to complete this course, which is about 30 hours 'taught' time, plus homework and project time.

 For the Design Unit you will complete the following: